Diamond Alkali Superfund Site

 In 1983, environmental sampling by the State of New Jersey and the U.S. Environmental Protection Agency (EPA) at and near 80 Lister Avenue, as well as in the river, revealed high levels of TCDD.
 The site was subsequently listed on the Superfund National Priorities List (NPL) in 1984.
 TCDD, pesticides and other hazardous substances were found in the soil and groundwater at 80-120 Lister Avenue.
 TCDD, polychlorinated biphenyls (PCBs), metals, polycyclic aromatic hydrocarbons (PAHs) and pesticides were also found in sediment of the lower Passaic River.
 Additional sampling revealed DASS-related hazardous substances throughout Newark Bay and its tributaries, the Hackensack River, the Arthur Kill River tidal strait and the Kill Van Kull tidal strait.

 The DASS was listed on the National Priorities List on September 21, 1984.
 As defined by EPA, the DASS consists of “...the former Diamond Alkali facility at 80-120 Lister Avenue in Newark, New Jersey, the Lower Passaic River Study Area (LPRSA), the Newark Bay Study Area and the areal extent of contamination.”
 The LPRSA is “...the 17-mile, tidal portion of the Passaic River, from RM [River Mile] 0 to Dundee Dam (RM 17.4), and its watershed, including the Saddle River (RM 15.6), Third River (RM 11.3) and Second River (RM 8.1).”
-The EPA has divided the DASS into four “operable units” (OUs):

 Credit: USEPA